 What are the benefits of data profiling?

 Data profiling is the key step between collecting and using your data.
-It’s a process that enables your business to discover, understand and organize the data that you’ve acquired.
+It’s a process that enables your business to discover, understand, and organize the data that you’ve acquired.

 It helps with:

-- Better data quality
+• Better data quality and credibility

-- Predictive data decisions
+• Predictive data and analytics decisions

-- Proactive crisis management
+• Proactive crisis management

-- Organized sorting
+• Organized and centralized sorting

-- Business process optimization
+• Business process optimization

 Similarly, business systems are expected to house increasingly diverse and large amounts of data that need to be report-ready and usable.
-The quantity of the data — no matter how expansive — will not benefit your organization if it can’t be correctly diagnosed, integrated and understood for business analysis and strategy.
+The quantity of the data — no matter how expansive — will not benefit your organization if it can’t be correctly diagnosed, integrated, and understood for business analysis and strategy.

 53%